encord-team/encord-agents/docs/task_agents/examples/index.md

 ## Pre-label video with _fake_ predictions

-Suppose yuou have a _fake_ model like this one, which predicts labels, bounding boxes and, confidenceds.
+Suppose you have a _fake_ model like this one, which predicts labels, bounding boxes and, confidences.

 <!--codeinclude-->